CodeForAfrica/CitizenReporter.Android/docs/pull-request-template.md

 **READY/ IN DEVELOPMENT/ HOLD**

 ## Story ID
-The unique identifier of the story/stories worked upon as shown on pivotal tracker.
+The unique identifier of the story/stories worked upon as shown on trello.

-## Added Migrations
-YES | NO

 ## Description
 A few sentences describing the overall goals or tasks of the pull request's commits.